alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Connect to the **DSG Domain Controller** via Remote Desktop client over the VPN connection

-- Login with local user `atiadmin` and the DSG DC admin password from the SHM KeyVault
+- Login with domain user `<dsg-domain>\atiadmin` and the DSG DC admin password from the `dsg<dsg-id>-dc-admin-password` secret in the Safe Haven Management KeyVault

 - In the "Server Management" app, click `Tools -> Active Directory Users and Computers`